-The importance of the genetically determined major histocompatibility complex (MHC) in determining the immune response to allografts was evident from investigations by George Snell in inbred mice,252 which in turn derived from the work of Peter Gorer (see "the seminal influence of Gorer and Snell^{"253}].
+The importance of the genetically determined major histocompatibility complex (MHC) in determining the immune response to allografts was evident from investigations by George Snell in inbred mice,252 which in turn derived from the work of Peter Gorer (see "the seminal influence of Gorer and Snell"253).
 However, the information was not clinically applicable.
-Thus, immunological screening of donors and recipients was not done during the volatile developmental period of 1959-1963.1 The possibility of tissue matching did not begin to emerge until the discovery by Dausset of the first human leukocyte antigen (HLA) in 1958,254 and the discovery in the same year by Van Rood et al.255 of antileukocyte antibodies (soon shown to be HLA directed) in the sera of pregnant women.
+Thus, immunological screening of donors and recipients was not done during the volatile 1959-1963 developmental period.1 The possibility of tissue matching did not begin to emerge until the discovery in 1958 by Dausset of the first human leukocyte antigen (HLA)254 and the discovery in the same year by Van Rood et al.255 of antileukocyte antibodies (soon shown to be HLA directed) in the sera of pregnant women.

-The report in 1964 by Terasaki256 of the microcytotoxicity test, with which HLA antigens could be detected serologically in minute quantities of sera, was a critical development in moving forward with the classification of the antigens.
+The report in 1964 by Terasaki and McClelland256 of the microcytotoxicity test, with which HLA antigens could be detected serologically in minute quantities of sera, was a critical development in moving forward with the classification of the antigens.